 On November 13, 2020, the Company issue a convertible note, to an accredited investor, in the aggregate principal amount of \$2,123,600.
 The Company determined that convertible notes contained a beneficial conversion feature.
-As a result, the Company recognized the fair value of embedded conversion feature of \$785,065 in the convertible notes as additional paid-in capital and reduced the carrying value of the convertible notes as a debt discount.
+As a result, the Company recognized the fair value of embedded conversion feature of \$785,065 in the convertible notes as additional paid-in capital and reduced the carrying value of the convertible notes as a debt discount for year ended June 30, 2021.